benthecoder/blog/posts/boston-d1.md

 Ate the food and talked about our day.

-Planned the spots to hit in harvard and MIT the next day.
+Planned the spots to hit in Harvard and MIT the next day.

 Watched a bit of the movie Identity cause it just came up in our conversations.